From Wikipedia - Reading time: 25 min

 Football, cricket, basketball, volleyball, table tennis, badminton, chess are the most common sports and games held regularly on the ground.
 The institution has an extraordinary chess club in the country.[6]
 St. Joseph has produced players such as Shahriar Nafees (cricketer) and all Grand Masters of Bangladesh like Niaz Murshed, Reefat Bin Sattar, Ziaur Rahman.[33][34]

-The alumni of St. Joseph include members of the parliament, ambassadors, union and state ministers, justices of the Supreme Court of Bangladesh, business executive, high-profile jurists and attorneys at law, professors of MIT, liberation martyrs, senior national and state-level bureaucrats, captains of Bangladeshi industry, financiers, philanthropists, educationists, scientists, leaders in the Bangladesh Armed Forces, journalists, leaders in the medical field, chess players, cricketers, luminaries in art and culture including several major film actors and musicians.[38]
-First heavy metal band in Bangladesh was formed at St. Joseph.[39]
+The alumni of St. Joseph include members of the parliament, adviser, ambassadors, union and state ministers, justices of the Supreme Court of Bangladesh, business executive, high-profile jurists and attorneys at law, professors of MIT, liberation martyrs, senior national and state-level bureaucrats, captains of Bangladeshi industry, financiers, philanthropists, educationists, scientists, leaders in the Bangladesh Armed Forces, journalists, leaders in the medical field, chess players, cricketers, luminaries in art and culture including several major film actors and musicians.[43]
+The first heavy metal band in Bangladesh was formed at St. Joseph.[44]

 Rudro Mohammad Shahidullah is by far the best among the poets of the seventies; his Manusher Manchitra is comparatively free from the tension and anger of the time.
 In this series of poems modelled upon A1 Mahmud's Sonal Kabin, Rudra tried to deal with the perennial struggle of the Bangalee peasant community against natural calamities and economic exploitations.
 But his poetic potential remained unrealized as he met on untimely death.